-Within twenty (20) working days after the time the accused has to respond in writing to the written complaint, the Vice President for Finance and Administration (or University designee, if applicable), will prepare investigation findings and, if appropriate, determine any corrective or disciplinary action to be taken.
-The Vice President for Finance and Administration will inform the appropriate Vice President or Dean of the findings of the investigation.
-Both the accused and the complainant will be informed of the findings of the investigation by the Vice President for Finance and Administration.
+Within twenty (20) working days after the conclusions of the final investigation interview, the Coordinator (or University designee, if applicable), will prepare investigation findings and, if appropriate, determine any corrective or disciplinary action to be taken.
+The Coordinator will inform the appropriate Vice President or Dean of the findings of the investigation.
+Both the accused and the complainant will be informed in writing of the findings of the investigation by the Coordinator within three (3) working days of the preparation of findings and, if appropriate, determination of corrective or disciplinary action.

-2.1.2.5 APPEAL PROCEDURES
+2.1.2.7 APPEAL PROCEDURES

-Individuals requesting an appeal of the findings of an investigation of a harassment or discrimination complaint must appeal in writing to the Vice President for Academic Affairs within ten (10) days of being informed of the findings of the investigation.
+Individuals requesting an appeal of the findings of an investigation of a harassment or discrimination complaint must appeal in writing to the Vice President and Dean for Academic Affairs within ten (10) days of being informed of the findings of the investigation.